 Learn more about remanufactured control valves by browsing our Ultimate Cheat Sheet on Fisher® Control Valves.

 Jerry Butz, BSEE, CMRP, joined Automation Service in 2010 and serves as the company’s Director of Customer Engineering.
-He previoulsy worked at DuPont for 16 years.
+He previously worked at DuPont for 16 years.
 Butz also has a background in electrical, instrument and reliability engineering, as well as construction, commissioning/startups, predictive/preventive maintenance, troubleshooting, root cause failure analysis and process control engineering.
 He has 29 years of field experience in the petrochemical, biofuels, and extrusion/web handling industries.
 Butz received his B.S. in electrical/electronic engineering from Hamilton Technical College, is a Certified Maintenance & Reliability Professional, and is ANSI registered and Six Sigma certified.
-Contact him directly at email@example.com.
+Contact him directly at firstname.lastname@example.org.